samsquire/ideas5/README.md

 # 291. Instruction Reordering for parallelisation

 We know these lines don't depend on each other.
+The code falls through.

 # 292. Every call site is an AST

+Sourcecode should be input to a program that tracks and indexes call sites and allows them to be changed in one go.

 # 293. Psuedo-code for tasks